 In recent years the complexity of the IT infrastructures that underpin business operations has increased significantly.
 This is largely due to the ongoing digital transformation of enterprises, which are replacing manual and error-prone processes with IT-enabled ones.
 At the same time, the advent of computing paradigms such as the Internet-of-Things (IoT) has to lead to an expanded deployment of more sophisticated systems that comprise Internet-connected devices and smart objects like drones, automated guided vehicles and industrial robots.
 This rising sophistication of IT infrastructures comes with a host of automation and productivity benefits.
 Nevertheless, it also introduces new challenges, such as the need for stronger and effective Cybersecurity.
-Cybersecurity has always been a major concern for deployers and operators of non-trivial IT infrastructures.
-However, its complexity and importance has recently risen for a number of additional reasons

 As a result, there is a growing need to educate employees and other stakeholders on how cybercrime works, but also on how to engage in the implementation of robust security measures and policies.
 This need has led to the development of Cyber Ranges, which are emerging training and simulation environments for cybersecurity.
 The term Cyber Range stems from the concept of a “Shooting Range”: Cyber Ranges are safe places where people can be trained on cybercrime defense practices, much in the same way shooting ranges provide safe places where people fire guns at given targets.